maximilian-hildebrandt/Tumor-Classification-XAI/README.md

 # Providing Doctors with Transparent Predictions: Interpretable Versus Explainable Methods in Brain Tumor Classification
-GitHub Repo for a comparison of various inherently interpretable and explainable post-hoc methods for tumor classification, part of an assignment for Machine Learning in Healthcare at ETH Zürich
+This is a GitHub Repository for a comparison of various inherently interpretable and explainable post-hoc methods for tumor classification.
+The analyses were conducted as part of an assignment for Machine Learning in Healthcare at ETH Zürich.

 ## Background
 * For the **adoption of clinical AI predictions** by doctors, insights into how the model works and why certain predictions are given is crucial.